michaelalex94536/GRCProjects/README.md

 ## GRC projects I've put together
 ### Developed and tested using GNU Radio Companion 3.10.1.1 on a Linux system using Ubuntu 22.04.2 LTS.
 Most of the projects require the use of an RTL-SDR dongle (or equivalent) for capturing signals from the air.
 Each project description gives more details.

 Each folder contains a project with a *.grc file, a corresponding *.py file, and a *.pdf file that shows the project blocks layout.
 The only file one really needs is the *.grc file.
+Some folders might contain multiple, related projects.

 ## Project descriptions